-The experiments in this study focus on an area within the Lopé National Park in Gabon covered during the AfriSAR campaign in 2016 [21]-[23].
+The experiments in this study focus on an area within the Lopé National Park in Gabon covered during the AfriSAR campaign in 2016 [26], [27].
 The site consists of a variety of forest structure types ranging from open savannas to undisturbed tall (sometimes exceeding 50 m) and dense forest stands.
-Colonizing forest (sparse forest stands mixed up with savanna) or monodominant Okoume (dense, mono-layered, tall and dense forest stands) are two particular cases [24]-[26].
+Colonizing forest (sparse forest stands mixed up with savanna) or monodominant Okoume (dense, mono-layered, tall, and dense forest stands) are two particular cases [28-32].
 Biomass ranges between around 10 t/ha in savanna areas and ~600 t/ha in the dense forest areas.
 The terrain is hilly with many local slopes steeper than 20°.
+The available lidar and radar data are described in the following and summarized with their resolution in Tables 3.1 and 3.2.